2018 Overwatch League season: Standings

-Source: Overwatch League

 Playoffs

 The New York Excelsior finished with the best stage record again, earning another bye into the stage finals.
 The semifinal match featured the London Spitfire, looking to repeat on their Stage 1 championship, against the Philadelphia Fusion.
 The Fusion won the series, 3–2.

 In the finals, the Fusion took 2–0 lead over the Excelsior, though New York came back and completed a reverse sweep to win the series and their first stage title.

 Stage 3

 Stage 3 ran from April 4 to May 5, with the stage playoffs occurring on May 6.
 This stage introduced a four-team stage playoffs format so both teams in the final match will have played the same number of games on that day.
 The first seed was given the option of selecting their opponent for the first round and received home team advantage, with the remaining two teams assigned based on seed ranking.
 Stage 3 introduced the Hybrid map "Blizzard World," which was released in November 2017, to the map pool.
 Stage 3 also introduced the patch that buffed Sombra's abilities, making her a more frequent component in winning team combinations.